SlimTim10/piweather/README.md

 LCD pin 3 (V0) has a 1.5K ohm resistor connected to ground for the LCD's contrast.

 ## Description
-This python script scrapes the [GC weather forecast page for Toronto, ON](http://weather.gc.ca/city/pages/on-143_metric_e.html) for the temperature and weather conditions to display the information on a LCD display (and update once every minute).
+This python script scrapes the [GC weather forecast page for Toronto, ON](http://weather.gc.ca/city/pages/on-143_metric_e.html) for the temperature and weather conditions to display the information on a LCD display (and update once every 5 minutes).
 [Other cities in Canada](http://weather.gc.ca/canada_e.html) work as well, but for a different weather website, the regex will have to be changed.
 The code comments may be lacking because this was a personal project.

 #### Example weather display:
 ```